MICA Master's thesis case study - UX Research, UX Design

 I'm Shannon.

-I’m a UX Designer who comes from a graphic and visual design background.
-I love combining logic with creativity, which works great for UX.
-In my free time, I love roller skating, and I'm a huge nature nerd!
-I have two pups and a wonderful partner who support me and make my life endlessly entertaining.
+I'm a weird, creative yet science-driven artist-type who comes from a graphic and visual design background.
+I love combining research and logic with creativity - and I'm a huge nature nerd!

 My experience:

-I started out as an artist and graphic designer, and have journeyed through the lands of motion, production, visual and web design to finally arrive at UX design as my destination.
-I've just finished a Master's Program in UX Design at MICA (Maryland Institute College of Art), but I'll always be a student as I seek to constantly learn and apply findings as I go.
+I'm a senior UX designer working to design and connect broader cross-product experiences in the IT/managed service provider industry.
+I have journeyed through the lands of motion, production, visual and web design to finally arrive at UX design as my destination, where I've found my happy place in making experiences easier and more intuitive for people to go through.
+I'm proud to have a Master's degree in UX Design from MICA (Maryland Institute College of Art) - and yet, I'll always be a student as I seek to constantly learn and apply findings as I go.

 Webflow